gnulag/gnulag.net/README.md

 * **IndyJoenz** Came back recently.
 Doing l33t h4x and ascii arts.
 Mascot of the channel, representing its spirit.
 Has DukeTogo as a bot.
 * **d1pl0mat**: He often disappears for months on end with no explanation; this is normal.
 Learning webshit and doing okay at it. ~~Is trying to popularize the `.gvy` file extension because `.groovy` is irritatingly long.~~ Has _officially_ added `.gvy` as a recognized mimetype on most Unix-based desktops.
 * **k33k**: master hacker and shitposter with an ego bigger than your mum.
 In combat, pommels opponents into the ground.
 * **basso**: his servers are more _bronken_ than audron's (emanating smoke signals so owner knows what's up).
-Great memeposter, **belzurix** has stashed many good ones of those memes.
+Great memeposter.
 * **WnB**: has great knowledge but prefers getting erect.
 Posts fap materials constantly.
 Biggest ~~dick~~ duck hunter in the history of **#gnulag**
-* **iamidly**: has weird ideas about how computers should be (most of those are shared with **belzurix**).
-Runs his own distro and dogfoods his own coreutils-replacement.
+* **iamidly**: has weird ideas about how computers should be.
+Rolls his own distro and dogfoods his own coreutils replacement.
 Doesn't tolerate colorful output.
-* **Shadowhand**: all around sr tech ninja, uses windows but yearns for linux, possibly autistic, boobs and cats are his specialty.
+* **Shadowhand**: all around sr tech ninja, uses windows but yearns for linux, possibly autistic, boobs (his own ones) and cats are his specialty.
 * **Crocodillian**: Resident weed smoker.
 Is into good music.
 Codes C (allegedly).
 Also has a history of Perl programming (which he regrets).
 Owns 420 core workstation that everyone's jealous of.

 ## Regulars Emeritus :(